 Those who qualify for HRT primarily get injections with synthetic hormones that restart many of the functions lost when HGH production drops.
 Many of these same injections are used in AIDS treatment.

 In fact, the treatment of HIV and AIDS is one of the legal uses for HGH in the United States.
 This hormone is typically associated with anti-aging or bodybuilding effects but those aren’t legal uses for adults in this country.
-Adults must qualify with a medical issue to get HGH treatment.
+According to hgh therapy clinic of Miami hghtherapydoc.com, adults must qualify with a medical issue to get HGH treatment.
 Medical issues include:

 - Hormone deficiency